Vyvanse Review

-Vyvanse is used to treat Attention Deficit Hyperactivity Disorder, commonly referred to as ADD or ADHD.
-It works by interacting with the chemicals in the brain, known as neurotransmitters, that contribute to hyperactivity and impulse control.
-Relatively speaking, this ADHD medication is the new kid on the block - a new and improved version of Ritalin that lasts all day.
+Relatively speaking, this ADHD medication is the new kid on the block - a new and improved version of Ritalin that was developed to last all day.

 Dosage